Election Experts Warn That Americans May Have To Wait Days For The Presidential Election Results

 Election experts who spoke to NBC News this week said that Americans probably won’t know who has been elected president on election night, and they may have to wait for days to find out.
 These experts said that a massive increase in mail-in voting and local policies about how those ballots are tallied will likely lead to a delay in finalizing the results of all the elections taking place in November, including the presidential election.

-NBC News reported that in crucial swing states like Pennsylvania and Michigan there are rules in place that don’t allow absentee ballots to be counted until the day of the election, even if they arrive days before.
+NBC News reported that in crucial swing states like Pennsylvania and Michigan, there are rules in place that don’t allow absentee ballots to be counted until the day of the election, even if they arrive days before.
 This means that a staggering amount of ballots will have to be counted on election day and in the days following.

 A prominent election lawyer named Marc Elias told NBC News that results from these two states, which could determine the election, will not be in by the time election night is over.